xieweiAlex/English_Learning/words/2018/words-March.md

+distillation
+get you down
+snotty

+column
+fit the stereotype
+straight-A student
+destined
+backstories
+gravitate
+savvy
+betting on you.
+baby steps
+subdue
+machiavellian

+PEANUT SHRIMP WITH NORI BROWN RICE
+All the classic flavors you crave.
+This salad comes with seared shrimp, chopped romaine, shredded napa cabbage, spiralized carrots and kohlrabi, julienne red bell peppers, sliced cucumbers, mint, a nori and sesame oil brown rice, and roasted peanuts on top.
+Comes with a peanut dressing.
+Served cold!

+Spicy fried shrimp rolled up in nori with seaweed salad, carrot, spring mix and spicy mayo served with ginger, wasabi & soy sauce on the side.

+acronym of GOF

+Inversion of Control (Ioc)
+cohesion

 Of course, they will **behead** you as a **deserter**.

 Big tech platforms — Amazon, Facebook, Google — control a large and growing share of our **commerce** and communications, and the scope and degree of their **dominance** poses real **hazards**.